linhx/lote/README.md

 3. Deploy the `dist` using a Web server like: nginx or apache2

-NOTE: for authentication, I'm using an authentication server to validate the access token from cookie.
-You should change the strategy to your.

 #### Frontend (fe)

 1. Update .env
-    VITE_APP_DEPLOY_DIR: the deploy directory. e.g. `/var/www/note.com`

 2. Run